bipinkc19/language-model-lstm/README.md

 ## Playing around with temperature sampling to create diverse writing or confident writing for same seed

-## When temperature is low, i.e. diversity is low
-### This is words that the machine is very confident
+### When temperature is low, 0.1 i.e. diversity is low.
+This is words that the machine is very confident

 ```
 seed ==== for she is the beauty of the skin that holds in my